shivamshayar/BDE2.0/replit.md

 ### How It Works
 - On server startup, the app checks if database tables exist
 - If tables don't exist, they are created automatically using `CREATE TABLE IF NOT EXISTS`
+- **Default admin machine (BDE-1) is automatically created** if no admin exists
 - This works in both development and production environments
 - Safe to run multiple times - won't overwrite existing data

 ### What This Means
 - ✅ Published URL will work immediately (no manual database setup needed)
 - ✅ Fresh database installations work automatically
+- ✅ Default admin credentials (BDE-1 / 1234) created automatically on first run
 - ✅ No need to run `npm run db:push` manually
 - ✅ Production and development databases initialize the same way